thehottgame/theHoTTGameGuide/docs/source/getting-started/about-hott-game.rst

 ============

-If you can't figure out ``emacs`` or forget some command, then try consulting the :ref:`emacs-commands` page.
+If you can't figure out ``emacs`` or forget some command, then try consulting the :ref:`emacsCommands` page.